 All in One Cloth Diapers

-The simplicity and ease-of-use that is found in most all in one (AIO) diapers are built upon the “one wear, one wash” design originally pioneered by the pocket diaper….and is also why so many cloth diapering dads consider AIOs their personal favorites.
+The simplicity and ease-of-use that is found in most all in one (AIO) diapers are built upon the “one wear, one wash” design originally pioneered by the pocket diaper.
 AIO diapers are typically made up of quite a few absorbency layers that have been sewn together with a waterproof outer to create a one-piece diaper…hence the name.
 The best fitting designs typically provide an inner layer that is hourglass shaped, rise snaps that allow the diaper to expand as baby grows, elastic in key locations, and leg gussets to prevent leakage.

 AIOs are convenient for quick changes and are chosen by many families as the mainstay of their diaper collection.
-The primary disadvantages of all in one diapers include longer drying times (some brands worse than others…do your research if this is an issue for you) and the fact that they are typically one of the most expensive diaper options available…despite the massive savings over disposables, this remains a fact of life for many families.
-The major advantage of AIO diapers is the absolute simplicity of the design…described by many as “dad’s favorite.”
-AIOs also benefit from a trim fit (true for some brands…again, do your research) and from the fact that one-size versions should fit your baby all the way until potty training.
+The primary disadvantages of all in one diapers include longer drying times (some brands worse than others.
+Do your research if this is an issue for you) and the fact that they are typically one of the most expensive diaper options available…despite the massive savings over disposables, this remains a fact of life for many families.
+The major advantage of AIO diapers is the absolute simplicity of the design.
+Described by many as “dad’s favorite”, AIOs also benefit from a trim fit and from the fact that one-size versions should fit your baby all the way until potty training.

 Hybrid Cloth Diapers